arif98741/laravelbdsms/readme.md

 ## Usage

 ### Simply use the facade
-`Note: For sending message using facade you must have to set .env credentials.
-Find .env credentials for different providers from inside config/sms.php)`
+`Note: For sending message using facade you must have to set .env credentials and set default provider; Find .env credentials for different providers from inside config/sms.php)`
 <pre>
 use Xenon\LaravelBDSms\Facades\SMS;